 The LEAF device in an average-sized female hand, for scale.
 It isn't the smallest nor largest product in our test.

-The LEAF from Bellabeat is both highly specialized and an aesthetically pleasing general purpose tool.
+from Bellabeat is both highly specialized and an aesthetically pleasing general purpose tool.
 This device's branding, style, and femme-specific features target the ladies.